Botanical Name: Paphiopedilum orchids species and hybrids

 There are 60 species of Paphiopedilum orchids in the wild -- growing in climates ranging from the cool, high Himalayas to the hot, rocky terrain near the South China Sea.

 Its unusual blossoms have a slipper-shaped pouch that is often in a contrasting color to the rest of the flower.
 It has long, flaring side petals and a showy dorsal sepal (that's the top part of the bloom).

 Bloom time varies with the species.
 Flowers last for several weeks and range in color from soft pastels to any exotic combination of rich, earthy tones.

 It has strap-like leathery leaves that are solid dark green or attractively mottled.
 Oddly, leaf color will tell you their temperature preferences.
 Paphiopedilum orchids with solid-green leaves like cool temperatures and those with mottled leaves need more warmth.

 Dry air can be deadly to orchids.
-A wet pebble tray, room humidifier or regular misting will help to maintain at least 50% humidity that will keep your orchids happy.
+A wet pebble tray, cool-mist room humidifier or regular misting will help to maintain at least 50% humidity that will keep your orchids happy.

 Paphs seem to grow better when surrounded by other paphs -- or even other types of plants.
 Coming together as a group raises the humidity around these moisture-loving orchids.
 Or perhaps they just like the distinguished company.

 Plant in a loose medium, such as an orchid mix that allows plenty of air around the roots.
 This type of medium decomposes over time, becoming compact and slowing drainage, so it's a good idea to repot your orchids every couple years.
 Don't over-pot.
 Use a pot that's 1-2 inches wider to allow 2-years' growth because orchids do best when slightly crowded.